Gopesh456/HackCheck-UI/README.md

 - **Leaderboard (`/admin/leaderboard`)**
   - Displays the leaderboard with team rankings based on points.
   - Shows team names, points, and members.

+### Make an Admin Account

+1. **Create a Superuser in Django DB**
+  - Run the following command in your terminal:
+    ```bash
+    python manage.py createsuperuser
+    ```
+  - Follow the prompts to set up the superuser account.

+2. **Access the Django Admin Portal**
+  - Navigate to the Django admin portal in your browser.

+3. **Enable Admin Privileges**
+  - Open the **Users** section.
+  - Select the user you want to make an admin.
+  - Enable the "is_admin" checkbox.
+  - Save the changes.

+4. **Login to Admin Portal**
+  - Go to `/admin/login` and log in with your admin credentials.

 ### Common Components